The DSP-IV AT Series with AutoTune

 You can only be as good as your source material, and the DSP-Z8 IV AT series greatly expands your potential for the best possible source material.

 The new coaxial and optical inputs accept the digital signal from your head unit or from a portable HD player.
 The DSP-IV AT units also have a port for HD Bluetooth streaming (with the optional HD-BT module).
 An interactive digital port will expand your options even more.
 The port accepts the control input from the included Dash Remote so you can change input source, select your song, control the master volume and even control the output of your system’s bass amps.
-The new ADSP-Z8 IV-6AT amplifier has now 2 RCA outputs to feed the mono amp.
-About the GUI, the added Advanced menu also has a Mixing Set and an AutoTune function, when you add the optional tuning microphone.
+The new ADSP-Z8 IV-6AT amplifier has 6 amplified channels and 2 RCA outputs, while the ADSP-Z16IV 12-A (with 16-ch.
+DSP) has 12 amplified channels and 4 RCA outputs.
+About the GUI, the added Advanced menu also has a Mixing Set and an AutoTune function (except the 12-ch. model), when you add the optional tuning microphone.

 New features, new control... even improved sound quality.